 Third parties who have access to the firm’s electronic communication systems and equipment are also required to comply with this policy.

-Ultimate responsibility for implementing the policy rests with Andrew Simpson who will be responsible for the operation of the policy.
+Ultimate responsibility for implementing the policy rests with Paul Lyons who will be responsible for the operation of the policy.
 All employees are expected to pay due regard to the provisions of this policy and are responsible for ensuring compliance with it when undertaking their jobs or representing the firm.